- Chapter 1. Principles and Purpose

 The Director, in consultation with the Chair, may determine that a Facilitated Resolution is appropriate and offer a Facilitated Resolution:

-- if a Student is eligible for an Informal Resolution (it is the Student’s first charge of Academic Misconduct), but the Faculty Member and the Student are unable to reach an Informal Resolution; or
+- If a Student is eligible for an Informal Resolution (it is the Student’s first charge of Academic Misconduct), but the Faculty Member or Referring Party and the Student are unable to reach an Informal Resolution; or

-- if a Student is not eligible for an Informal Resolution (it is not the Student’s first charge of Academic Misconduct), but the Director determines that it is appropriate to attempt resolution through a Facilitated Resolution.
+- If a Student is not eligible for an Informal Resolution (it is not the Student’s first charge of Academic Misconduct) or the Faculty Member /Referring Party chooses not to offer an Informal Resolution, but the Director determines that it is appropriate to attempt resolution through a Facilitated Resolution.

 C. In Absentia Resolution

-If a case has not been resolved through Informal Resolution or Facilitated Resolution, and the Student has not responded to meeting requests from the Director or designee, the case may be resolved in the Student’s absence through an In Absentia Resolution.
+If a case has not been resolved through Informal Resolution or Facilitated Resolution, and the Student has not responded to meeting requests from the Director or designee, the case may be resolved in the Student’s absence through an In Absentia Resolution, in the discretion of the Director or designee.

-A Formal Resolution before a Hearing Panel is required in any of the following circumstances:
+- Resolution before a Hearing Panel may be appropriate in any of the following circumstances:

-- The Faculty Member or designee believes that a more severe sanction is warranted for an alleged first Academic Misconduct charge than is permitted under an Informal Resolution and the Director has determined that a Facilitated Resolution is not appropriate;
+- the Faculty Member or Referring Party believes that a more severe outcome is warranted for an alleged first Academic Misconduct charge than is permitted under an Informal Resolution and the Director has determined that a Facilitated Resolution is not appropriate;

-- The Director has determined that a Facilitated Resolution is appropriate and has offered a Facilitated Resolution, but either the Student or Faculty member declines the offer or no such resolution is reached pursuant to the procedures in Chapter 7; or
+- the Director or designee has determined that a Facilitated Resolution is appropriate and has offered a Facilitated Resolution, but either the Student or Faculty Member/Referring Party declines the offer or no such resolution is reached pursuant to the procedures in Chapter 7; or

 Section III.
 Academic Integrity Board and Hearing Panels